tomjoht/documentation-theme-jekyll/index.md

 3. Third item
 ```

 When you want to insert paragraphs, notes, code snippets, or other matter in between the list items, use four spaces to indent.
-The four spaces will line up with the first letter of the list item (the **F**irst or **S**econd or **T**hird).
+The four spaces will line up with the first letter of the list item (the <b>F</b>irst or <b>S</b>econd or <b>T</b>hird).

 ```
 1. First item